 - Safe sleep, the default for Mac notebooks made after 2005, is a hybrid of the above two.
 It involves writing RAM contents to the drive but leaving RAM powered on.
-This results in a quick wake time, as well as an extra data protection “failsafe” in case there’s a sleep/wake failure.
+This results in quick wake time, as well as extra data protection “failsafe” in case there’s a sleep/wake failure.

 - There is also a separate hibernate mode that works essentially the same as the other hibernate mode — but is made for computers made after 2005.
 It does not leave RAM powered on, which results in longer wake times but better battery life.
 We’ll get to this in a minute.

 It’s worth noting that there is also a “standby” mode that’s separate from the above sleep modes.
 Your Mac enters standby after about 3 hours of sleep — and this mode uses far less power.
-Some older Macs don’t support standby modes, however.

 How to Check Which Sleep Mode Your Mac is Using